daltonmenezes/hyper-init/README.md

 <h2 align="center">{ Work in progress }</h2>

-> With **hyper-init** you can perform as many commands as you would like to do using rules that defines when your commands should run.
+> With **hyper-init** you can perform as many commands as you would like to do, before and after Hyper terminal starts, using rules that defines when your commands should run.

 ## Table of Contents